GREEN PLUMBING IDEAS

 Green Plumbing Ideas #1: Start by Limiting water use and eliminate water waste

+Green Plumbing ideas are for the penny conscious homeowner.
 The earth has a limited supply of water and a constantly growing use pattern, and adding “green” fixtures and plumbing to your home will save the environment, and save you money.

 When most people think of high water use, sinks and toilets are first to come to mind, which are two great places to start, but green plumbing possibilities do not end there.
-There are several ways to be more responsible and cost effective with your water consumption.
+There are several ways to be more responsible and cost-effective with your water consumption.

 Green Plumbing Ideas #2: Toilet designed for limited water use

-Cut water utilization with low flow toilets.
+Reduce water utilization with low flow toilets.
 There are Dual flow toilets which allow regular flush, or a low flow flush- based on need.
 There are also power-flush toilets which use a vacuum suction flush.

 Green Plumbing Ideas #3: Sinks and Shower water usage

 All sinks can be fitted with low flow faucets which produce plenty of water for normal use without overloading the system and wasting water.
-The kitchen sink faucet can be equipped with a hose device for easily turning on water to rinse and automatically shut off the flow when the handle is released.
+The kitchen sink faucet can be equipped with a hose device for easily turning on the water to rinse and automatically shut off the flow when the handle is released.
 One of the most water wastes of a home is a kitchen sink where water runs constantly during rinsing and washing dishes, pots, and pans.

 Sensor operated water flow faucets can be installed in all of the bathrooms to prevent wasting water.
 The sensor recognizes when a hand is in front of the spigot and turns on and off accordingly.
-Sensor operated faucets also help control germs from touching faucets with dirty hands.
+Sensor-operated faucets also help control germs from touching faucets with dirty hands.